lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

 to run the model inside the container.
 However, the NGC containers were made by Nvidia for the Nvidia cluster, which is not ZIH system.
-Moreover, working with the NGC containers requires root privileges, which can be done only with [containers](containers.md) on ZIH systems.
+Moreover, editing NGC containers requires root privileges, which can be done only with [containers](containers.md) on ZIH systems.
 Thus, there is no guarantee that all NGC containers work right out of the box.